Brig. Gen. Jeffrey P. Van Visits Vaccine Mega-Site

 U.S. Army Brig.
-Gen. Jeffery P. Van, Joint Task Force-Civil Support (JTF-CS), left, talks to Staff Sgt.
-Trevor Zampese, 104th Brigade Engineer Battalion, right, during a visit to the Middlesex County COVID-19 Vaccine Mega-Site in Edison, N.J., Feb.
+Gen. Jeffery P. Van, Joint Task Force-Civil Support (JTF-CS), left, and U.S. Air Force Brig.
+Gen. Wayne McCaughey, New Jersey National Guard Director of Joint Staff and Dual Status Commander, visit at the Middlesex County COVID-19 Vaccine Mega-Site in Edison, N.J., Feb.
 26, 2021.
 New Jersey National Guard Soldiers and Airmen are assisting healthcare workers at six mega-sites statewide located in Atlantic, Bergen, Burlington, Gloucester, Middlesex, and Morris counties.
 (U.S. Army National Guard photo by Spc.
 Michael Schwenk)

 |Date Taken: